 How about you.
 Do you know your vertical body type?
 Do you take it into account when you are dressing yourself?

 I hope that you got a clearer idea what body type you are?
-If you like to kickstart your style right now, you may like to get my free Kickstart Your Style Checklist which will also show you how you can dress for your personality and lifestyle!
+If you like to kickstart your style right now, you may like to download our free Find Your Style style guide which will get your style on track in no time!